Indian Health Service The Federal Health Program for American Indians and Alaska Natives

 The Indian Health Service (IHS) has funded the International Association of Forensic Nurses (IAFN) to develop, deliver, evaluate in-person and provide web-based training related to the identification, collection, and preservation of medical forensic evidence obtained during treatment of victims of sexual and domestic violence.

-The Tribal Forensic Healthcare Training project will provide training for:
+The Tribal Forensic Healthcare Training project provides training for:

 - Sexual Assault Examiner